hmqcnoesy/booknotes/VGL Programming.md

 list_form.end_prompt()
 ```

+Note that for some undocumented reason, `$lib_utils` must be joined.
 As shown in the example above, a list is a type of a prompt object.
 The object has properties, actions, and callbacks specific to the `PROMPT_LIST_CLASS` type.
 For instance, a callback can be set for `double_click_routine`:

 ```
 the_list.double_click_routine = "sample_details"